WPN Orientation: Player Path

 - Make it fun!
 Focusing on the enjoyment of the game is more important than a complete understanding of the rules.

 - Provide a follow up.
-Give the complete Welcome Deck to the player at the end of the demo and invite them to return to a regular Casual event to continue playing.
-The Welcome Deck is Standard-legal, so the next best step is to direct them towards Standard-friendly events and products.
+Invite them to return to a regular casual event to continue playing.
+The next best step is to direct them towards friendly community events and preconstructed products, like Planeswalker Decks or Commander Decks.
 Provide the player with your calendar of events and invite them to join your community.

 - Take the sales opportunity.
 Understanding the ideal first purchase off the back of your demo game is huge.
 Many players will want to buy something right away if they had fun, so pay attention to the signals they give you during the demo.

-Read on for more information on recommended products for new players.
+Read here for more information on the new player experience.

 Magic: The Gathering Arena